freenas/freenas-docs/userguide/system.rst

    +----------------------+----------------+--------------------------------------------------------------------------------------------------------------------------+

 After making any changes, click :guilabel:`SAVE`.
-Changes to :guilabel:`WebGUI` fields can interrupt |web-ui| connectivity while the new settings are applied.
+Changes to any of the :guilabel:`GUI` fields can interrupt |web-ui| connectivity while the new settings are applied.

 This screen also contains these buttons: